 7. Delaware

-The average annual property tax bill comes out to just $1,635, making Delaware a great choice for both retirees and cost-conscious families.
-Moreover, Delaware has no sales tax.
-That’s a huge win for anyone trying to cut back on everyday expenses or make the most of a fixed income.
+The average yearly property tax bill in Delaware is only around $1,600 - $1,700.
+This makes Delaware a great choice for both retirees and families looking to save money.
+Also, Delaware has no sales tax.
+This is a huge win for anyone trying to cut costs.
+The tax rates are consistent across all counties.

 Pros: